ingadhoc/odoo-argentina-ee/purchase_contract/README.rst

 To configure this module, you need to:

-#.To create a purchase contract go to Purchase/Contract.
+#.
+To create a purchase contract go to Purchase/Contracts.
-#.To create a purchase contract template go to Purchase/Configuration/Contract Template.
+#.
+To create a purchase contract template go to Purchase/Configuration/Contracts Template.

 .. figure:: path/to/local/image.png
    :alt: alternative description